mtboren/PS.Utils/examples.md

 Get-Command Get-Date | Get-ParameterSetInformation.ps1 -GroupOutput
 ```

-#### `Get-StringCasePermutation_Recursive.ps1`: Get the character-case permutations of a string using recursion (all variations of lower/upper chars for the given string)
+#### `Get-StringCasePermutation_Recursive.ps1`: Get the character-case permutations of a string using recursion (all variations of lower/upper chars for the given string).
+Optimized to proceed if given character is a digit (instead of giving duplicate results)
 ```PowerShell
 ## Get all the character case permutations for the string 'hi'; the strings returned are hi, hI, Hi, and HI
 Get-StringCasePermutation_Recursive hi